nathangathright/podcast-platform-links/README.md

 # Podcast Platform Links
 Many podcast apps have deterministic URLs if you know their `appleID` or `feedUrl`.
 Some require lookups in their API, and some support both.
 A handful also support episode URLs based on a `GUID` found in the RSS feed.
 Those variables will be used to construct our deterministic URLs.
+For the purposes of this list, a `slug` is a string with an arbitrary value.
+It’s presence might not be necessary to form a valid URL.
+A `uniquePlatformID` or `uniqueEpisodeID` may look like a slug, but are not malleable in the way a slug is.

 ## Shows